 132 miles – Once a Russian settlement from the mid-1800s that served as a base for northern Pacific.
 Historic buildings and museum.
 Fort Ross State Park offers picnic facilities and a campground.
 Picnic tables are located near the visitor and at nearby Sandy Cove beach.

 137 miles – Two hours from Sacramento, Emerald Bay State Park preserves one of the loveliest and most photographed areas of Lake Tahoe.
 Emerald Bay has several unique attractions including Vikingsholm, a 38 room mansion built in 1928.

 147 miles – Santa Cruz County offers a wide range of attractions perfect for a weekend outing.
-The number one attraction is the number one attraction is the Beach Boardwalk.
-An old-time seaside amusement parks.
+The number one attraction is the number one attraction is the Beach Boardwalk an old-time seaside amusement park.
 Home to the Giant Dipper. one of the oldest roller coasters in the U.S.

 161 miles – Located on the Sacramento River in Redding California, the park occupies over three hundred of acres of prime, and very pretty, real estate.
 The parks’ signature attraction is the Sundial Bridge.
 The bridge links the north and south sides of the park and is in fact, a working sundial.

 173 miles – Point Arena Lighthouse offers an off the beaten path experience.
 Visitors can enjoy the lighthouse museum, which documents the history of the lighthouse.
 The centerpiece of the lighthouse is the beautiful Fresnel lens that used to be up in the lighthouse.

 183 miles – Pinnacles National Park is nation’s newest national park.
 The park is divided into the east end west entrances by the rock formations and connected by a system of trails that access both the park’s numerous caves and peaks.